RaniMounikaKotakadi/gcp/gcp/README.md

   }

 ```
 🔁 This is needed only once.
 Replace <your-unique-bucket-name> accordingly.
+(Already created at begining)

 ### 2. Fill in `terraform.tfvars`